reach-sh/reach-lang/non-examples/dev/NOTES.md

 - `popularity-contest*.rsh` --- A pollster proposes two candidates, who
   receives votes; the winner receives all the proceeds and the loser gets none.
+- `race-vars.rsh` --- A dumb program that doesn't do anything useful

 # race --- 1-continuation asymmetric non-determinism